Skip to main content

 Documentation and Evidence

-When being assessed for accreditation, institutions should expect a strong emphasis on digital documentation and a closer examination of submissions by AI.
+When being assessed for accreditation, institutions can expect a strong emphasis on digital documentation and a closer examination of submissions by AI.
 These changes include:

 • Requirement of authentic, digital documentation